Apipa169/Scene-Gen-for-Hassio/README.md

 # Scene Generator for Hassio

-This add-on is no longer required.
+This add-on is no longer needed to create scenes.
 Home Assistant 0.102 or higher has an intergraded scene generator.

 This add-on is using SceneGen from Home assistant.
 This add-on is a simple script to bring it to Hass.io.